ETC-A/etca-spec/base-isa.md

 | `1101` | greater                 | <code> ~Z &amp; (N = V) </code>  |         |
 | `1110` | always                  |                                  |         |
 | `1111` | never                   |                                  |         |

-## Separation of Program ROM and RAM

-Aside from program rom starting at address 0x8000, there are no requirements for how the memory address space is layed out.
-For ease of implementation, this spec does NOT require program memory to be accessible with the load and store instructions nor does it require that RAM be executable.
-Loads and stores of program memory are undefined behavior.
-Executing from RAM is undefined behavior.
-Future extensions will change this behavior